openpifpaf/openpifpafwebdemo/README.md

 # Getting Started

 Make sure you are using Python3 and have the latest pip and setuptools with `pip install --upgrade pip setuptools`.
+Do not clone this repository.
+Make sure there is no folder named `openpifpafwebdemo` in your current directory.

 ```sh
 pip install openpifpafwebdemo